apache/dubbo-website/content/en/overview/mannual/java-sdk/tasks/observability/tracing/otlp.md

 aliases:
     - /en/overview/tasks/observability/tracing/otlp/
     - /en/overview/tasks/observability/tracing/otlp/
-description: "这个案例展示了在 Dubbo 项目中以 OpenTelemetry 作为 Tracer，将 Trace 信息上报到 Otlp Collector，再由 collector 转发至 Zipkin、Jagger。"
+description: "This example demonstrates how to use OpenTelemetry as a Tracer in a Dubbo project to report Trace information to the Otlp Collector, which then forwards it to Zipkin and Jagger."
 linkTitle: OpenTelemetry
 no_list: true
 title: OTlp